tweag/linear-base/docs/USER_GUIDE.md

 The data type `Ur`, short for _unrestricted_ lets you store an unrestricted value inside a linear value.

+### Import Conventions

+We've designed `linear-base` to work nicely with the following import conventions:

+1. `import qualified Data.Functor.Linear as Data`
+2. `import qualified Control.Functor.Linear as Control`

 ### Importing linear and non-linear code

-Most modules with `{-# LANGUAGE LinearHaskell #-}` will want to have a mix of linear and non-linear code and hence, import linear modules like `Data.Functor.Linear` and unrestricted modules from `base` like `Data.List`.
+Most modules with `{-# LANGUAGE LinearHaskell #-}` will want to have a mix of linear and non-linear code and, for example, import linear modules like `Data.Functor.Linear` and unrestricted modules from `base` like `Data.List`.
 The pattern we've followed internally is to import the non-linear module qualified.
 For instance: